GillesDP/rop-judge/README.md

 The first element on the ROP chain is `0x01104`, this value will be written at the original return address, starting the attack (or ROP execution).
 Note that empty slots or represented with empty lines.

 ## Exercise Structure
-When building your own exercises, please follow the the structure specified on the Dodona [documentation](https://docs.dodona.be/en/references/exercise-directory-structure/) page.
+When building your own exercises, please follow the structure specified on the Dodona [documentation](https://docs.dodona.be/en/references/exercise-directory-structure/) page.
 The `evaluation` folder is made available to the judge and requires both a `program.out` file and an `output.txt` file.

 ```
 +-- exercise